AkbariKishan/FPL/README.md

 How to use this code?

 Step 1.
+Download the whole repository

+Step 2.
 Run file ‘FPL_data_preprocessing.ipynb’

-Step 2.
+Step 3.
 Run file ‘FPL_main.ipynb’

 DONE!!